Lou Grant (TV series): Production

 When The Mary Tyler Moore Show ended its run, that series' co-creators and producers, James L. Brooks and Allan Burns, had a commitment to create a new show starring Ed Asner.
 They decided that it was easier to retain the popular Lou Grant character and make it a spinoff series.
 Mary Tyler Moore had already established that the character had a previous newspaper career.
 Brooks and Burns' decision to make the spinoff series a one-hour realistic drama instead of another 30-minute sitcom was influenced by the 1976 film All the President's Men, and how that movie depicted the operation of a major newspaper.
+The show remains a rare example of a dramatic series spun-off from a sitcom.

 Gene Reynolds, who was producing the TV show M*A*S*H at the same time, was also brought on as a co-creator and executive producer.
 Reynolds, Brooks and Burns had previously worked on the series Room 222, and Lou Grant made occasional reference to Walt Whitman High School, the setting of Room 222.
 Gary David Goldberg was a producer for the series.
 The theme music to Lou Grant was composed by Patrick Williams.